-On May 7, 2019, we received a subpoent from the Office of the New York State Attorney General, relating to the Company's origination and collection policies and procedures in the state of New York.
+On May 7, 2019, we received a subpoena from the Consumer Frauds and Protection Bureau of the Office of the New York State Attorney General, relating to the Company's origination and collection policies and procedures in the state of New York.
+On July 30, 2020, we received two additional subpoenas from the Office of the New York State Attorney General, both from the Consumer Frauds and Protection Bureau and the Investor Protection Bureau, relating to the Company's origination and collection policies and procedures in the state of New York and its securitizations.
+On August 28, 2020, we were informed that one of the two additional subpoenas was being withdrawn.
 We are cooperating with the inquiry and cannot predict the eventual scope, duration or outcome at this time.
 As a result, we are unable to estimate the reasonably possible loss or range of reasonably possible loss arising from this investigation.

 On April 22, 2019, we received a civil investigative demand from the Bureau of Consumer Financial Protection (the "Bureau") seeking, among other things, certain information relating to the Company's origination and collection of Consumer Loans, TPPs and credit reporting.
-On May 7, 2020 we received another civil investigative demand from the Bureau seeking additional information relating to its investigation.
+On May 7, 2020, we received another civil investigative demand from the Bureau seeking additional information relating to its investigation.
 The Company raised various objections to the May 7, 2020 civil investigative demand, and on May 26, 2020, we were notified that it was withdrawn.
 On June 1, 2020, we received another civil investigative demand that was similar to the May 7, 2020 demand, and which raised many of the same objections.
-We have formally petitioned the Bureau to modify the June 1, 2020 civil investigative demand and continue to cooperate with the investigation, but cannot predict the eventual scope, duration or outcome at this time.
+We formally petitioned the Bureau to modify the June 1, 2020 civil investigative demand.
+On September 3, 2020, the Director of the Bureau denied our petition to modify the June 1, 2020 civil investigative demand.
+We continue to cooperate with the investigation, but cannot predict the eventual scope, duration, or outcome at this time.
 As a result, we are unable to estimate the reasonably possible loss or range of reasonably possible loss arising from this investigation.

-On August 14, 2017, we received a subpoena from the Attorney General of the State of Mississippi, relating to the origination and collection of nonprime auto loans in the state of Mississippi.
+On August 14, 2017, we received a subpoena from the Attorney General of the State of Mississippi, relating to the origination and collection of non-prime auto loans in the state of Mississippi.
 The Company cooperated with the inquiry.
 On April 23, 2019, the Attorney General of the State of Mississippi, on behalf of the State of Mississippi, filed a complaint in the Chancery Court of the First Judicial District of Hinds County, Mississippi, alleging that the Company engaged in unfair and deceptive trade practices in subprime auto lending, loan servicing, vehicle repossession and debt collection in the State of Mississippi in violation of the Mississippi Consumer Protection Act.
 The complaint seeks injunctive relief, including civil penalties and disgorgement, and payment of the State's attorney's fees and costs.
 We cannot predict the duration or outcome of this lawsuit at this time.
 As a result, we are unable to estimate the reasonably possible loss or range of reasonably possible loss arising from this lawsuit.
 The Company intends to vigorously defend itself in this matter.